Super Mario Bros. 3: Gameplay

 Super Mario Bros.
 3 is a two-dimensional side-scrolling platform game in which the player controls either Mario or Luigi.
-The game shares similar gameplay mechanics with previous games in the series Super Mario Bros., Super Mario Bros.: The Lost Levels, and Super Mario Bros.
-2 while introducing several new elements.
+It shares similar gameplay mechanics with previous games in the series Super Mario Bros., Super Mario Bros.: The Lost Levels, and Super Mario Bros.
+2 while introducing several elements.
 In addition to the running and jumping found in previous games, the player character can slide down slopes, pick up and throw certain items, and freely climb vines.
 New power-ups are introduced, including the Super Leaf and the Tanooki Suit, which allow Mario to fly and float.
 The game world consists of eight kingdoms, each subdivided into multiple levels.
 The eight worlds feature distinct visual themes: the first world is grass and the second world, "Desert Land" (or "Desert Hill" in Japanese and North American PRG0 versions), contains sand-covered levels with pyramids, while the levels in the fourth world, "Giant Land" ("Big Island"), contain obstacles and enemies twice their normal height and width.

-The player navigates through the game via two game screens: an overworld map and a course.
+The player navigates via two game screens: an overworld map and a course.
 The overworld map displays an overhead representation of the current kingdom and has several paths leading from the world's entrance to a castle.
 Paths connect to action panels, fortresses, and other map icons, and allow players to take different routes to reach the kingdom's goal.
 Moving the on-screen character to an action panel or fortress will allow access to that course, a linear stage populated with obstacles and enemies.
 The majority of the game takes place in these levels, with the player traversing the stage by dashing, jumping, flying, swimming, and dodging or defeating enemies.
 Players start with a certain number of lives and may gain additional lives by picking up green spotted 1-Up mushrooms hidden in bricks, or by collecting 100 coins, among other methods.
 Mario and Luigi lose a life if they take damage while small, fall into lava or a bottomless pit, or run out of time.
-The game ends prematurely when all lives are lost, although the player can continue from the beginning of the world they lost their last life in by selecting "Continue".
-If the player chooses to continue, all fortresses and enemy courses, as well as the tank and ship levels from the eighth world that the player previously completed will remain completed and any locked doors that were unlocked will also remain unlocked.
+The game ends when all lives are lost, although the player can continue from the beginning of the world they lost their last life in by selecting "Continue".
+If the player continues, all fortresses and enemy courses, as well as the tank and ship levels from the eighth world that the player previously completed will remain completed and any locked doors that were unlocked will also remain unlocked.
 This allows the player to continue from the last fortress level they completed in most cases.
-The player will also be able to keep all of their items in their inventory.
+The player will also keep their items in their inventory.